Spark739-dev/Implementation-of-Decision-Tree-Regressor-Model-for-Predicting-the-Salary-of-the-Employee/README.md

 4. Use decision tree regressor to solve the regression problems
 5. Use y_pred and use predict the future outcomes.
 6. Print the predicted variable (y_pred).
+7. Use sklearn.metrics to impore r2_score to get the performance score of the model.

 ## Program:
 ```